PopeyedLocket/starwars/README.md

 ### Usage

-run setup.py to pull the data from ​https://swapi.dev/<br/>
+run setup.py to pull the data from ​https://swapi.dev/ and save it to database<br/>
 `python setup.py -u <YOUR_NEW_USERNAME> -p <YOUR_NEW_PASSWORD>`

 then run task_one.py to output a list of starwars films and which characters where in each film:<br/>